Edit Content

 Step 1: Know Your Needs and Expectations

-The first step in deciding who to partner with, who is going to produce your active pharmaceutical ingredient is to fully define your needs.
-These are among things you need to understand when it comes to your product type, manufacturing volume, timelines and standards.
-Are you seeking a manufacturer of that specific dosage form (tablets, capsules, liquids)?
-Is it a generic product or a new drug?
+The first step in choosing a third party pharma manufacturer to produce your active pharmaceutical ingredient is to clearly define your needs.
+This includes understanding your product type, manufacturing volume, timelines, and standards.
+Are you looking for a manufacturer specializing in a specific dosage form (tablets, capsules, liquids)?
+Is your product a generic drug or a new formulation?

 Start by asking the following questions: